Kwpolska/roman_numerals/README.md

 * Java — Java installed, `junit-4.12.jar` and `hamcrest-core-1.3.jar` in the Java folder
 * JavaScript — node and npm installed; npm dependencies (`jest`) installed
 * Ruby — Ruby installed
-* Swift — Xcode installed (good luck!); the included executable *might* work on a Mac.
-(Apple would prefer people not to write CLI apps in Swift.)
+* Swift — Xcode installed; the included executable *might* work on a Mac — good luck!
+Apple would prefer people not to write CLI apps in Swift; their testing thing does not work.
 * Lua — Lua installed; download [LuaUnit](https://github.com/bluebird75/luaunit/blob/master/luaunit.lua) manually and place in the `Lua/` directory
-* C# — Visual Studio and the appropriate C# runtimes installed
+* C# — Visual Studio and the appropriate C# runtimes installed (make unavailable)
+* Go — Go installed

 Public API
 ----------